 International conferences are a standard part of an academic year at Theatre Faculty JAMU.
 The Department for the Research of Theatre, in collaboration with other faculty departments, regularly organizes interdisciplinary meetings for the members of artistic and scholarly and communities.
-You can see conference web or symposium web.

 International conferences at Theatre Faculty JAMU are a successor to the tradition of international symposia of theatre anthropology organized by the faculty over the years 1995–2004.
 These symposia were attended by a number of notable theatre makers and theorists – Richard Schechner and Nicolu Savarese, among others.